Shuyu-XJTU/APTM/README.md

 ```

 ### Fine-tuning
 We fine-tune our APTM using existing text-based Person Reid datasets.
 Performance can be improved by replacing the backbone with our pre-trained model.
-Taking CUHK-PEDES as example:
+Taking CUHK-PEDES as an example:

 ```
 python3 run.py --task "itr_cuhk" --dist "f4" --output_dir "output/ft_cuhk" --checkpoint "output/pretrained/checkpoint_31.pth"